Measurement of three-dimensional inclusive muon-neutrino charged-current cross sections on argon with the MicroBooNE detector

-Because some of the energy in the neutrino interaction may not be reconstructed (e.g.\ carried away in undetected neutrons and particles below the detection threshold), the mapping from reconstructed to true $E_{\nu}$ needs special attention.
+Because theoretical predictions are defined under the nominal flux assumption, measured cross sections must be translated from the real flux exposure to the nominal one, which can also serve as a common basis for model comparisons.
+Therefore, the mapping from reconstructed to true $E_{\nu}$ needs special attention.
+Model dependence from this mapping is inherent to neutrino cross-section measurements, whether analyzed as a function of neutrino energy or visible quantities~\cite{MicroBooNE:2024kwe}, although the level of dependence varies between measurements.
+For neutrino energy, this dependence emerges during the unfolding from reconstructed to true energy, whereas for muon kinematics, it arises from mapping cross-sections to the nominal neutrino spectrum — an essential basis for comparing measurements to model predictions.
 This mapping is tested through the combination of GoF tests over the muon kinematics and GoF tests over $E_{\mathrm{had}}^{\mathrm{rec}}$, and the model is only considered to be validated if all tests show $\chi^{2}/\textrm{ndf}$ consistent within a $2\sigma$ level of agreement.
 These first tests investigate the modeling of the muon kinematics as a prerequisite for their use as a constraint on the $E_{\mathrm{had}}^{\mathrm{rec}}$ prediction, and are performed over the two-dimensional (2D) $\{ P^{\mathrm{rec}}_{\mu}, \cos(\theta^{\mathrm{rec}}_{\mu}) \}$ distribution and are shown in the supplemental material~\cite{suppl}.
 They give $\chi^{2}/\textrm{ndf}$ of 105/144 and 103/144 for the fully and partially contained events respectively, demonstrating that the model is able to describe the distribution of muon kinematics seen in data well within the model uncertainties.